unloggedio/documentation/docs/directinvoke.md

 ![](assets/images/di.gif)

+## Debug where it matters

+Start debugging where it matters.
+Put a breakpoint anywhere in the method and execute a method using ```Direct Invoke```.
+Check IntelliJ's debugger and values of all variables.

+No need to expose an http end point or write a unit test to debug something deep within your code.

 !!! warning
     DO NOT call your ```main``` method using ```Direct Invoke``` It will fail since it attempts to start the process again using Unlogged with the same ports.